 1. The early release (decarceration) of prisoners, including those living with HIV, hepatitis B or hepatitis C, who:

-2. For systems to be put in place that allow staff and all prisoners, including those living with HIV, hepatitis B or hepatitis C, to adopt best practice infection control procedures including hand sanitation, social distancing (supported by a reduction in exposure risk via decreasing prison population), and quarantine measures, for prisoners.
+2. The maintenance and/or implementation of systems that allow staff and all prisoners, including those living with HIV, hepatitis B or hepatitis C, to adopt best practice infection control procedures including the wearing of masks (where appropriate), hand sanitation, physical distancing (supported by a reduction in exposure risk via decreasing prison population), and quarantine measures.
+More specifically, the ASHM Taskforce endorses:

-• Clinicians caring for all people who are incarcerated, including those living with HIV, hepatitis B or hepatitis C, should evaluate whether the correctional facility housing their patients is adopting these National CDNA guidelines and in addition should advocate for suitable isolation for all prisoners with suspected or proven COVID-19 illness
+- Clinicians caring for all people who are incarcerated, including those living with HIV, hepatitis B or hepatitis C, ensuring the correctional facility housing their patients maintains these CDNA guidelines and advocating for the suitable isolation for all prisoners with suspected or proven COVID-19 illness.

 The ASHM Taskforce also calls for careful consideration of the conditions under which affected prisoners are isolated in light of prisoners’ mental health and/or previous experiences of solitary confinement in prison.
-Of note, mental health issues are prevalent in populations living with HIV and hepatitis C. Social distancing and quarantine practices must take into account human rights principles and avoid, as much as possible, conditions that place prisoners in sustained isolation akin to solitary confinement.
+Of note, mental health issues are prevalent in populations living with HIV and hepatitis C. Physical distancing and quarantine practices should take account of human rights principles and avoid, as much as possible, conditions that place prisoners in sustained isolation akin to solitary confinement.
 These considerations should particularly apply to prisoners, including those living with HIV, hepatitis B or hepatitis C, with histories of mental illness.
-Opportunities for contactless social engagement and periods spent outdoors need to be integrated into COVID-19 quarantining practices in prisons.
+Where possible, opportunities for contactless social engagement and periods spent outdoors with appropriate physical distancing needs to be integrated into COVID-19 quarantining practices in prisons, especially for prisoners with histories of mental illness.
 In addition, where restrictions on visitations have been enacted, increased access to contactless communication with family and loved ones, such as free and more frequent phone calls and communication via digital platforms, need to be implemented.